qyliu-hkust/sanqus/README.md

 #### About dataset preparation
-There is a known issue leading to a download error when you prepare the amazon dataset for older pyg packages.
+There is a known issue leading to a download error when you prepare the amazon dataset for a older `pyg` version.

 We fix the bug in file `/fix_patch/amazon_products.py`.